acrodrig/dbx/resources/README.md

 psql -u root -e "CREATE DATABASE dbx"

 # Create main user (password should change for production)
-psql -u root -e "CREATE USER IF NOT EXISTS dbx;"
+psql -u root -e "CREATE USER IF NOT EXISTS dbx"

 # Grant on the main schema
-psql -u root -e "GRANT ALL ON ALL TABLES IN SCHEMA public TO dbx;"
+psql -u root -e "GRANT ALL ON ALL TABLES IN SCHEMA public TO dbx"
 ```